isx45128227/MongoVsPostgres/documentacio.md

   We use this in order to maintain coherence on the database.

-* Finally we have to import all data in our tables so as to have a lot of information to process.
+* Later we have to import all data in our tables so as to have a lot of information to process.

     I have created _Python_ scripts which generate lots of data to add to twitter database.
     They are placed in [Postgres/Funcions populate](https://github.com/isx45128227/MongoVsPostgres/tree/master/Postgres/Funcions%20populate).